(PHP 5 >= 5.1.0, PHP 7, PHP 8)

 public function seek($position) {

-OutOfBoundsException("position invalide ($position)");
+throw new OutOfBoundsException("position invalide ($position)");

 }